s21sharan/Distributed_TikTok_Scraper/README_SCRAPER.md

 ## ⚠️ Important Notes

+1. **Parallel Processing**: Opens 2 browser windows simultaneously per batch for faster processing
+2. **Threaded Auto-Scrolling**: Uses multi-threading to scroll both windows simultaneously - no more manual scrolling
-1. **Profile URLs Only**: The scraper works with profile URLs, not individual video URLs
+3. **Profile URLs Only**: The scraper works with profile URLs, not individual video URLs
-2. **Chrome Required**: Google Chrome browser must be installed
+4. **Chrome Required**: Google Chrome browser must be installed
-3. **ChromeDriver Auto-Managed**: ChromeDriver is automatically downloaded and updated
+5. **ChromeDriver Auto-Managed**: ChromeDriver is automatically downloaded and updated
-4. **Manual Navigation**: You manually navigate to "Oldest" for best results
+6. **Manual Navigation**: You manually navigate to "Oldest" once per batch with automatic 10-15s setup time
+7. **Window Positioning**: Browser windows are automatically positioned side by side for easy management
+8. **Separate CSV Files**: Each profile gets its own timestamped CSV file with username identification
-5. **Scrapes All Videos**: By default processes ALL videos on the profile (configurable)
+9. **Scrapes All Videos**: By default processes ALL videos on each profile (configurable)
-6. **TikTok's Actual Selectors**: Uses TikTok's real data-e2e selectors (`browse-like-count`, `browse-comment-count`, `undefined-count`)
+10. **TikTok's Actual Selectors**: Uses TikTok's real data-e2e selectors (`browse-like-count`, `browse-comment-count`, `undefined-count`)
-7. **Randomized Timing**: Uses random delays (1-4 seconds) between actions to mimic human behavior
+11. **Randomized Timing**: Uses random delays (1-4 seconds) between actions to mimic human behavior
-8. **Rate Limiting**: The scraper includes delays to avoid being blocked
+12. **Rate Limiting**: The scraper includes delays to avoid being blocked
-9. **Terms of Service**: Please respect TikTok's terms of service and rate limits
+13. **Terms of Service**: Please respect TikTok's terms of service and rate limits
-10. **Public Data Only**: This scraper only accesses publicly available data
+14. **Public Data Only**: This scraper only accesses publicly available data

 ## 🐛 Troubleshooting